Resonances on geometrically finite graphs: Characterization of resonant states

 \subsection{Generalized resonant states: $\mu_0 = \pm 1$}

-We now examine that case of $\mu_0 = \pm 1$.
-These points are tricky for a number of interrelated reasons which all center around the fact that $\pm 1$ are the branch points of our parametrization of $\mu \mapsto z(\mu)$.
+We now examine the case of $\mu_0 = \pm 1$.
+These points are tricky for a number of interrelated reasons which all center around the fact that $\pm 1$ are the ramification points of our parametrization of $\mu \mapsto z(\mu)$.

 \begin{proposition} At $\mu_0 = \pm 1$, we have that the resolvent has a pole of order at most 2.
 Let $w(\mu) := \frac{\mu - \mu_0}{\sqrt{2} \mu^{\frac{1}{2}}}$.
 Suppose for $\mu$ close to $\mu_0$ we write: